Two drown in two districts - Countryside - observerbd.com

 |

-Two persons including a physically-challenged youth drowned in separate incidents in two districts- Pirojpur and Dinajpur, in two days.
+Two persons drowned in two districts- Kurigram and Kishoreganj, in two days.

-PIROJPUR: A physically-challenged youth drowned in a canal in Mathbaria Upazila of the district on Friday.
+NAGESHWARI, KURIGRAM: A minor boy drowned in flood water at Paschim Mollapara Village under Narayanpur Union in Nageshwari Upazila of the district on Monday.

-Deceased Sohel, 30, was the son of Abul Kalam of Surjamoni Village under Tikikata Union in the upazila.
+Deceased Belal Hossen, 8, was the son of Ameer Hossen of the village.

-Later, locals rushed him to Mathbaria Upazila Health Complex, where the on-duty doctor declared Sohel dead.
+Locals said the child going to a nearby shop to buy biscuit.
+At that time, he fell into the flood water and drowned.
+After searching family members recovered the body.

-DINAJPUR: A minor boy drowned in a ditch in Nawabganj Upazila of the district on Thursday.
+KISHOREGANJ: A college student drowned in a canal in Kuliarchar Upazila of the district on Sunday afternoon.

-Deceased Sufian, 9, was the son of Samidul Islam, a resident of Raghunathpur area under Golapganj Union in the upazila.
+The deceased was identified as Sumaiya, 18, daughter of Md Iqbal Hossain Salim of Poilonpur Village in the upazila.

-Quoting locals, Golapganj Union Parishad (UP) Chairman Md Rashedul Kabir said Sufian went outside to bring their ducks back home in the afternoon.
-He did not return home later.
+Local sources said Sumaiya drowned in Mohosin Canal in the area in the afternoon, while she went there for swimming.
+Later, locals recovered her body from the canal.